What TV show would you choose?

 Wishes left me with more questions than answers, especially the bit about me being a scribe of events and not the inventor of them.
 I need time to process that.

-But, in classic Wishes style, he comes and goes when he wants, back and forth over three hundred and twenty years.
+But, in his classic style, he comes and goes when he wants, back and forth through three hundred and twenty years.

-He didn’t give me time to tell him that Theo, her husband Ethan, and their twins are relocating to Baga Shores for a fresh start.
-Ethan, who has never completely healed from a traumatic military deployment, accepted a promising job opportunity.
-A gifted potter and magical, Theo is opening a new studio, once again hoping to escape the selfish dead who continually hound her for help.
+He didn’t give me time to update him on Callie and Reid.
+Reid, who is working on healing from a traumatic military deployment, accepted a promising job opportunity.
+A gifted potter and magical, Callie’s studio is thriving.
+And she is doing a much better job managing the selfish dead who continually hound her for help.

 In the meantime, Wishes got me thinking.